 In addition to material by the Hurdon brothers, Curtola recorded songs written by Paul Anka, Ben McPeek, Gary Buck and Gene MacLellan.

-Fast forward to 1979… as fate would have it, the 5 original Martels (Larry, Gary, Milt, Bert and Tom) were invited to reunite with Bobby Curtola for a surprise Birthday Bash for Toronto – Maria Martell arranged this surprise for Bobby.
-Larry French recalls:
+Fast forward to 1979… as fate would have it, the 5 original Martels (Larry, Gary, Milt, Bert and Tom) were invited to reunite with Bobby Curtola for a surprise Birthday Bash in Toronto – Maria Martell arranged this surprise for Bobby.

 “We walked into the club (a now defunct place on Yonge St that was across from the Eaton Centre) and there was Bobby talking with Jack Scott (a Canadian icon of 50’s Rock n Roll from Windsor)”.